 Key takeaway: A good facial cleanser should clean without damaging the skin barrier.
 Look for hydrating, soothing, and balancing ingredients, and avoid harsh foaming agents, strong fragrances, or abrasive particles if your skin is sensitive.

-How to Properly Use a Facial Cleanser
+How to Properly Use a Cleanser

 Step-by-Step Cleansing Routine